yashsinha1611/sfdocs_Build_AI/docs/Tracing/aspdotnetcore.md

  Below is a example for `program.cs` with required code changes.
 <img src="/img/dotnet/dotnet6-programcs.png" />

-#### Verification
+#### .NET 5

-Once your application is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces.
+Follow the below steps to enable the tracing for the .net applications which are developed using version 5.

-1. Make sure that the project and the application is created.
-2. In the app, click the **View Dashboard** icon.
-3. In the **Dashboard** window, go to **Tracing** section.
-4. In the **Tracing** section, click the **View Transactions** button.
-5. Now you can view the traces in **Aggregate** and **Real Time tabs**.

-### .NET 5

-#### Configuration

-Create `sftraceConfig.<env_name>.yaml` file inside **wwwroot** directory.
+1. Create `sftraceConfig.<env_name>.yaml` file inside **wwwroot** directory.
 Copy below sftraceConfig.<env_name>.yaml content and configure it with correct profile key and tags.
 Get profile key from the Manage-->profile in snappyflow portal.
 Create project and application(or use existing project and applicaition) using your profile.
 You can provide any name to service, this will be displayed in Trace Dashboard.

-Change `<env_name>` to your current working environment.
+2. Change `<env_name>` to your current working environment.
 For example if your environment is Development, your file name should be `sftraceConfig.Development.yaml`

 #### sftraceConfig.<env_name>.yaml